 If we make payment for a covered loss, we will make every attempt to recover your deductible from the liable party for your deductible and the damages that we paid.
 We use several processes when attempting to recover the damages.
 This can be time consuming and it may take several months or longer to complete.
 You should be advised that sometimes we are not successful in our attempts.

 Why is a claim still open when it’s more than 5 years old?

 There are several reasons a claim may still be open for more than 5 years, including:

 - If a minor is involved in an accident, the claim must remain open until the child reaches the age of 18.

-- Cases involving subrogation (the liable party needs to repay funds).
-The liable party may be unable to repay the amount owed for several years.
+- When cases involve subrogation (the liable party needs to repay funds), the liable party may be unable to repay the amount owed for several years.

 I clicked the “Incident” link, but there’s no claim details listed.

 Please contact the 24/7 claim center at (800) 226-6383 for details regarding the incident.